-This course is an indepth study of rules and rule interpretation of volleyball and basketball.
+This course is an in-depth study of rules and rule interpretation of volleyball and basketball.
 Emphasis is placed on proper mechanics and judgment in officiating.
 This course will assist students in becoming certified to officiate volleyball and basketball.

 212. Teaching Physical Education in the Elementary School (5).
-Pr., Sophomore of Department approval.
+Pr., Sophomore or Department approval.